ruslanfarutdinov/hbc/README.md

 I created the project with [Create React App](https://github.com/facebook/create-react-app) for quick setup.
 In the past I developed projects from scratch where I setup React with Webpack and Babel.

-To start a development server and load the page run:
+To start a development server and load the page, run:
 ### `npm start`

 To see how the page looks on mobile, reload while simulating the mobile screen size (Chrome Dev Tools - Toggle device Toolbar).